willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # What is GetMyWeater API?
-The GetMyWeather API provides weather forecasts for a user-specified region and time.
-It provides the temperature, wind speed, humidity, and the chance of precipitation for a given region at a given that time.
+The GetMyWeather API provides a weather forecast for a given region and time.
+It provides the temperature, wind speed, humidity, and the chance of precipitation.

 # How can I use GetMyWeather API?

 Developers who are familiar with HTML and Javascript can use the GetMyWeather API for a variety of reasons.
-* Provide weather information websites and mobile applications.
+* Provide weather information on websites and mobile applications.

-* Add parameters to code.
-For example, certain content should be displayed when certain weather conditions exists, you can use GetMyWeather to check for those conditions.
+* Add parameters to a code base so content is displayed as a function of the weather.
 This can be useful for sites that make recommendations or predications based on weather.

 # How reliable are the results from GetMyWeather?